 Mission Statement 2

-A Scholarly Community of Faith 3
+A Scholarly Community of Faith

 Accreditation and Association 5

 The Neighborhood and Campus 5

 Seminary Faculty 7

-Seminary Staff 16
+Seminary Staff

-Who We Are: A Statistical Description of Our Students 18
+Who We Are: A Statistical Description of Our Students

 Graduate Certificate and Degree Programs

-Graduate Certificate and Degree Programs 19
+Graduate Certificate and Degree Programs

-Graduate Certificate Programs 21
+Graduate Certificate Programs

-Master of Arts in Religious Studies 26
+Master of Arts in Religious Studies

-Cooperative Master of Divinity Program 31
+Cooperative Master of Divinity Program

 Islamic Chaplaincy Program

-Master of Arts in Transformative Leadership and Spirituality 36
+Master of Arts in Transformative Leadership and Spirituality

-Doctor of Ministry Program 36
+Doctor of Ministry Program

-International Ph.D.
-Program 45
+Ph.D.
+Program in Islamic Studies and Christian-Muslim Relations

-International Students 50
+International Students

-Financial Aid and Scholarship Information for Graduate Students 55
+Financial Aid and Scholarship Information for Graduate Students

 Leadership Certificate Programs

-Women's Leadership Institute: A Program in Applied Spirituality 59
+Women's Leadership Institute: A Program in Applied Spirituality

-The Ministries Certificate Programs 61
+The Ministries Certificate Programs

 Other Information

-Academic Policies for Graduate Programs 66
+Academic Policies for Graduate Programs

-Course Descriptions 80
+Course Descriptions

-Graduate Program Costs 100
+Graduate Program Costs

-Official Hartford Seminary Policies 102
+Official Hartford Seminary Policies

-Hartford Seminary Scholarships 104
+Hartford Seminary Scholarships

-Board of Trustees 109
+Board of Trustees

-Graduate Programs Academic Calendars for 2015-2017 112
+Graduate Programs Academic Calendar for 2018-2019

-Index 115
+Index

-This Catalogue is an announcement of the Seminary program for the 2015-2016 academic year.
-The Catalogue is in effect from the beginning of the fall semester of 2015 until the beginning of the fall semester in September of 2016.
+This Catalogue is an announcement of the Seminary program for the 2018-2019 academic year.
+The Catalogue is in effect from the beginning of the fall semester of 2018 until the beginning of the fall semester in September of 2019.
 While every effort is made to ensure that the information contained in this Catalogue is correct at the time of publication, Hartford Seminary reserves the right to make changes in the courses of instruction and in any other information contained herein.
 The policies in this Catalogue combined with those in the Student Handbook constitute the official policies of the Seminary.
 Students are responsible for reviewing and abiding by the policies contained in both documents.